Explore how your team can use Hiver.

 Understanding single-channel, multi-channel, and omnichannel customer support

-For example, if you if you create a Facebook, Twitter, or Instagram presence (e.g., by gaining more followers),you will likely have customers reaching out for support on those platforms.
-Soon, you will find many of them searching for an e-mail address, a phone number, or asking if you have online FAQs or live chat support.
+For example, if you create a Facebook, Twitter, or Instagram presence (e.g., by gaining more followers),customers will likely reach out for support on those platforms.
+Soon, you will find many of them searching for an e-mail address a phone number or asking if you have online FAQs or live chat support.
 At this point, you’ll have to naturally branch out into multi-channel customer support.

-With multi-channel support, you’re now interacting with customers in more places.
+With multi-channel support, you can interact with customers in more places.
 The upside is that you are meeting your buyers where they are, with more opportunities to help them out.
-You are saving them time and eliminating the need to search for customer support contacts — contacting your brand becomes less effort-intensive.
-You can respond more quickly.
+It’s also more convenient for customers.

-You may think that to be omnichannel, you need a strategy to support all possible channels.
-But that’s a common misconception (and impossible for most organizations).
+You may think that to provide omnichannel customer support, you need to be present on all possible channels.
+But that’s a common misconception.

-While creating your support strategy, look into the basic, bare minimum channels first.
+While creating your support strategy, consider the basic, bare minimum channels first.
 These are the most popular support channels and the ones that customers will go to first, expecting you to have a presence there.

 1. Phone

-There are drawbacks, however.
-Phone support is time- and labor-intensive.
+It is time-intensive and labor-intensive.
 Hold times can sometimes be excruciatingly long.
-And if your customers are located across the globe, it can be tough to synchronize communication across time zones.
+And if your customers are located globally, synchronizing communication across time zones can be tough.

 2. Email

-But e-mail also has some drawbacks.
-It’s good for asynchronous communications; for example, walking a customer through a longer or more complicated but standardized process.
-But it’s not so good for customers needing more hand-holding and immediate assistance.
+It’s good for asynchronous communications, for example, walking a customer through a longer but standardized process.
+But it’s not so good for customers needing hand-holding and immediate assistance.

 3. Social Media